 What distinguishes chattel paper from other rights to payment is the fact that creditor has an interest in specific goods to enforce the right to payment.
-The fact that the creditor also has an interest in other property does not necessarily prevent the right to payment from being chattel paper.
+For example, the fact that a secured party also has an interest in other property does not prevent the right to payment from being chattel paper, provided that the creditor relies on the specific goods as the primary collateral.